Togo Entry Requirements

 Includes

-Benin Burkina Faso Cape Verde Côte d'Ivoire Gambia Ghana Guinea Guinea-Bissau Liberia Mali Niger Nigeria Senegal Sierra Leone
+Benin Burkina Faso Cape Verde Côte d'Ivoire The Gambia Ghana Guinea Guinea-Bissau Liberia Mali Mauritania Morocco Niger Nigeria Senegal Sierra Leone

 Includes

-How to Apply: Apply at the nearest Togolese embassy or consulate with completed application form, passport photos, passport copy, travel itinerary, proof of accommodation, and yellow fever certificate.
-Processing typically takes 5-10 business days.
+How to Apply: Apply in person at the nearest Togolese embassy or honorary consulate with passport, photos, itinerary, and yellow-fever certificate.

 Arrival Process